 Verdins are active, acrobatic foragers and rapidly glean insects from leaves and bark much like chickadees, even often hanging upside down to investigate the underside of leaves.
 They will flick their tails periodically while foraging.
 While they eat primarily insects and are considered insectivorous overall, their diet also includes fruit, berries and nectar, especially when insects are scarce.

 These small birds are found in arid scrub and desert habitats, particularly in areas where there is abundant mesquite and creosote scrub for foraging.
 They're also likely to be seen along desert riparian washes and in suburban areas.
 While verdins do not migrate, their year-round range extends from the southern tip of Nevada and southwest California through western and southern Arizona, southern New Mexico and western Texas, as well as south into the Baja peninsula and appropriate habitats in western and central Mexico.
 Vagrant sightings outside the expected range are rare and never extraordinarily far from the verdin's traditional range.

 These birds have a high pitched, rapid "teee-ip" call that is two syllables strung very quickly together.
 The typical song is 2-3 syllables of short, evenly pitched whistles.
 Both calls and songs may be repeated in a regular, evenly paced series.

-The female parent incubates the eggs for 10 days, and after hatching both parents will feed the altricial young for an additional 20-21 days.
+The female parent incubates the eggs for 10 days, and after hatching both parents will feed the chicks for an additional 20-21 days.
 The juvenile birds may remain with their parents in a loose family group until the next breeding season.